osendai/JGalaga/README.md

 # JGalaga
-Java based game of Galaga for educational purposes
+Java based game of Galaga for educational purposes.
+Still in early stages until I have more time to work on it.

 Some features I hope to accomplish:
 - [ ] Main menu